Welcome.

 Feel free to email me Find me on BlueSky

-My research focus on auditing online platforms' algorithms, investigating their impact on social dynamic and exploring alternative attention-allocators, such as bridging systems.
+My research focus on auditing online platforms' algorithms and investigating their impact on social dynamics.

-I am pursuing my doctoral studies at EHESS/CAMS, in residency at the Complex Systems Institute of Paris (CNRS/ISCPIF).
-My research is supported by the Jean-Pierre Aguilar fellowship of the CFM Foundation for Research.
-Recently, I got involved with AI Forensics, a European non-profit that investigates influential and opaque algorithms such as those of YouTube, Google, TikTok or Amazon.
+I am pursuing my doctoral studies at EHESS/CAMS, supported by the Jean-Pierre Aguilar fellowship of the CFM Foundation for Research, under the direction of David Chavalarias.
+I am in residency at the Complex Systems Institute of Paris (CNRS/ISCPIF).
+I collaborate with AI Forensics, a European non-profit that investigates influential and opaque algorithms such as those of YouTube, Google, TikTok or Amazon.

 Before that, leveraging the extensive Politoscope database, I have been able to fully calibrate an agent-based model of Twitter accounts to examine how recommender systems can toxify social networking sites.